-Although you will spend a good deal of time on your weak spots, never assume that you have a section in the bag.
-For example, even if you are amazing at math and got a 36 on your first practice test, don't neglect this section when you practice.
-Taking practice tests can help you become familiar with the pacing you will need on test day, and also help you spot any careless mistakes you might tend to make.
+Although you’ll spend a good deal of time on your weak spots, never assume that you have a section in the bag.
+For example, even if you're amazing at math and got a 36 on your first official practice test, don't neglect the Math section when you study.

 #4: Prevent Careless Mistakes

-Although the bulk of your studying will be addressing stubborn weak spots, make sure you are on the lookout for where you make small mistakes.
-That could be anything from skimming too fast and missing the point of a question, to an arithmetic error on the Math section, to even bubbling in an answer incorrectly.
+Although the bulk of your studying will be spent addressing stubborn weak spots, make sure you are on the lookout for where you make small mistakes.
+That could be anything from skimming too fast and missing the point of a question, to an arithmetic error on Math, to even bubbling in an answer incorrectly.

 Want more strategies on how to get the maximum ACT score?
 Read our detailed guide to getting a 36.

-Studying using the principles in this article, and aiming for perfection, can definitely help you get a 99th percentile score—which is not too shabby, even for a perfectionist.
+Studying using the principles in this article and aiming for perfection can definitely help you get a 99th percentile ACT score—which isn't too shabby, even for a perfectionist.

 Want a more in-depth guide to getting a perfect ACT score?
 Read our guide on how to score a 36, written by a 36 perfect scorer.

-Not aiming for a perfect score?
-You still need to figure out what ACT score you should aim for, and get the best ACT score you can.
-Read our step-by-step guide to calculating your personal ACT target score.
+Not aiming for a perfect ACT score?
+You'll still need to figure out what score you should aim for, and get the best one you can.
+Read our step-by-step guide to calculating your personal ACT target score to get started.